Skyrim07/SKCell/docs/README.md

 ## Documentation

+(Currently, this documentation page does not contain features from v0.12.0 and above.
+I will update this as soon as possible.)

 ### 1. Common Utilities
 SKCell provides an abundency of useful utility functions, mostly in the static class <b>CommonUtils</b>.
 #### 1.1 Logging